 Combinatorics and Optimization

-The Department of Mathematical Sciences has a small active group
+The Department of Mathematical Sciences has an active group

-the department offers 5-6 combinatorics and optimization courses
+department offers five or six combinatorics and optimization

-at the junior, senior and graduate levels.
-These courses cover the
+courses at the junior, senior, and graduate levels.
+These

-methods, the models, and the theory of discrete optimization, linear
+courses cover the methods, the models, and the theory of

-special topics courses in combinatorics and optimization are offered
+alternate semesters, special topics courses in combinatorics and

-at the graduate level.
-Recent topics have included algebraic combinatorics,
+optimization are offered at the graduate level.
+Recent topics

-In addition there is a weekly seminar on combinatorics and optimization
+addition there is a weekly seminar on combinatorics and

-polytopes.
-Usually two or three distinguished researchers from academia
+numbers.
+Most years, two or three prominent researchers from

-or industry visit our department each year to give invited lectures
+academia or industry visit our department to give invited

 Combinatorics and Optimization Faculty